Concluding a Trilogy

 About the Author

 You might want to read my review of the first and second books in the trilogy.
-Click on the below links to read my thoughts.
+Click on the links below to read my thoughts.

 His Dark Materials Book 1: The Golden Compass